logeswaran-inoesis/nextjs/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+#to build the docker image use the commend
+#sudo docker build -t nextjs .

+#to run the docker image it automatic create the container
+#docker run -p 3001:3000 nextjs:latest

+#to run the docker image using the name of the name of the container
+docker run --name quicknextjs-container -p 3001:3000 nextjs:latest

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.